JoseEliel/lightweight_genetic_algorithm/README.md

 - `param_ranges`: A list of tuples representing the range of each parameter.
 Each tuple should contain two numbers, with the first number being the lower bound and the second number being the upper bound.

 - `crossover_method` (optional): The method used for crossover.
-Available options are "Between", "Midpoint", and "Either Or".
+Available options are "Between", "Midpoint", "Either Or", and "None".
 Default is "Between".
     - *Between*: In this method, the child's genes are chosen to be a random value between the corresponding genes of the two parents.
     - *Midpoint*: In this method, the child's genes are chosen to be the average of the corresponding genes of the two parents.
     - *Either Or*: In this method, the child's genes are chosen to be either the corresponding gene of the first parent or the second parent.
     - *None*: No crossover is used, new individuals are created by mutating the previous generation.

 - `number_of_parameters` (optional): The number of parameters.
 Default is the length of `param_ranges`.

 - `mutation_mode` (optional): The mode used for mutation.
 Available options are "additive", "multiplicative", and "random".
 Default is "additive" for all parameters.